Room in Rome: Plot

 Over the next 10 hours, Alba and Natasha grow closer to each other as Natasha becomes more relaxed and comfortable with their lovemaking.
 Alba and Natasha share stories, periodically stopping to illustrate their points with pictures on the Internet, talk about the artwork in the hotel room, and explore each other's bodies.
 Alba first tells a story about how her mother abandoned her when she was a little girl and she ended up as the kept woman of a wealthy Arab in Saudi Arabia, while Natasha later shares a story of her abusive father and her twin sister's career as an art historian.
+The women make love again, but at a more leisurely pace.
+Natasha mounts Alba and kissed her all the way down her body.
+Alba succumbs to Natasha as she is pleasured orally.
+Natasha turns her body and she and Alba form into a sixty-nine position.
+They pleasure each other orally until they orgasm together.

 Eventually, the two women tell each other the truth.
 Natasha reveals that her real name is Dasha who comes from a wealthy family living near Moscow and that she is actually a professional tennis player on vacation, and is to be married the following week in Russia, to a man.
 Natasha's twin sister, Sasha, a model and career actress, phones her at least twice during the film to ask of her whereabouts and wedding plans.
 Alba then reveals that she is actually a mechanical engineer/inventor in Rome on business and she lives with a woman in San Sebastian, Spain.
 Alba shows Natasha a video of herself and her life partner, named Edurne, who has two small children and who are of Basque origin.
 Alba also says that the little boy died recently in a drowning accident.
 She says the story she related earlier is that of her mother, who left her Saudi father to break free.

 Natasha and Alba have breakfast together at dawn, which is served by Max.
 They discuss abandoning their partners and living together in Rome, but both seem to realize that this is not possible.
 While Alba tells Natasha that she feels she is falling in love with her, Natasha gets more defensive and insists that her attraction to Alba only stems from curiosity towards women, but not through love.
-After having sex a final time and then hanging the white bed sheet up a flagpole on the balcony of the room as a joke, the lovers decide to part ways, returning to their previous lives in Russia and Spain.
+After having sex a final time, in the shower, where they sing and masturbate each other again, they hang the white bed sheet up a flagpole on the balcony of the room as a joke, the lovers decide to part ways, returning to their previous lives in Russia and Spain.
 They agree to let the passionate night they shared remain a secret between them.
 In the final shot, after leaving the hotel and walking away from each other, Natasha calls out to Alba and runs towards her.